Statistical Critique 2: Exploring p-values

 In March of 2019, Valentin Amrhein, Sander Greenland, Blake McShane and more than 800 signatories published an article in Nature calling for an end to “statistical significance”.
 The article details how, on top of the many common misunderstandings about hypothesis testing and \(p\)-values, there is an incentive for researchers to “cherry pick” only the results that are “statistically significant” while dismissing those that aren’t.
 There are two problems with this system:

-1. it incentivizes researchers to do whatever it takes to obtain “significant” p-values, even through dishonest means
+1. It incentivizes researchers to do whatever it takes to obtain “significant” p-values, even through dishonest means.

-2. it dismisses the importance of results where no “significant” effects are found
+2. It dismisses the importance of results where no “significant” effects are found.

-4 Part Four: Lessons Learned
+4 Part Four: Reflection

 Footnotes